SGLT2 Inhibitor Lawsuits

 Jardiance, Glyxambi and Synjardy Boehringer Ingelheim, Eli Lilly

-Lawsuits say SGLT2 manufacturers “negligently, recklessly and carelessly marketed, distributed and sold [each drug] without adequate instructions or warning of its serious side effects and unreasonably dangerous risks.”
+Lawsuits said SGLT2 manufacturers “negligently, recklessly and carelessly marketed, distributed and sold [each drug] without adequate instructions or warning of its serious side effects and unreasonably dangerous risks.”
 By the time the FDA released warnings, it was too late for some people who suffered serious health problems and filed lawsuits.

-Plaintiffs say if they had known of the dangers, they would never have used the medications.
+Plaintiffs said if they had known of the dangers, they would never have used the medications.
 Side effects caused them to endure pain, suffering, loss of quality of life and significant financial losses.
 Some people lost loved ones because manufacturers failed to warn them about the side effects of SGLT2 Inhibitors.

 Did You Know?